tm-LBenson/reading-notes/401-notes/Bash-practice.md

 ### More About Files - Find out some interesting characteristics of files and directories in a Linux environment.
+  > Linux is a great tool to manipulate files
 > - file
 > obtain information about what type of file a file or directory is.
 > - ls -a